irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 **Wednesday: Ferry Ride to Victoria**
 * Morning Ferry: Enjoyed the scenic ride as I made my way to Canada.

-# Victoria: Gardens, Museums, and City Charm
+# Victoria (2 days): Gardens, Museums, and City Charm

 **Wednesday: Arrival in Victoria**
 * Immigration Hiccup: A bit of a negative encounter with the officer, but I made it through.